dharmeshrohit/SQL-DateWarehouse-Project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+It highlights industry best practices in data engineering and analytics.

 ---
 ##  Data Architecture